RedisGears/RedisGears/docs/operations.md

 ## AggregateBy
 The sugar **AggregateBy** operation performs many-to-less mapping (N:M) of records.

 It is similar to the [Aggregate](#aggregate) operation but aggregates per key.
-It requires a an [extractor](#extractor) callback, a zero value and two [accumulator](#accumulator) callbacks for computing the local and global aggregates.
+It requires a an [extractor](#extractor) callback, a zero value and two [reducers](#reducer) callbacks for computing the local and global aggregates.

 The operation is made of these steps:

+  1. extraction of the groups using [extractor](#extractor)
+  1. The local [reducer](#reducer) is executed locally and initialized with the zero value
   1. A global [repartition](#repartition) operation that uses the [extractor](#extractor)
-  1. The local [accumulator](#accumulator) is executed locally and initialized with the zero value
-  1. A global [collect](#operation) moves all records to the originating engine
-  1. The global [accumulator](#accumulator) is executed locally by the originating engine
+  1. The global [reducer](#reducer) is executed on each shards when we know values are located correctly on the cluster

 Output list of records, one for each key.
-The output records consist of the grouping key and its respective accumulator's value.
+The output records consist of the grouping key and its respective reducer's value.

 **Python API**
 ```python